sgorblex-unimi/plc-test/README.md

 ### Generator
-The file `GenMML.fs` contains a custom `typexpr` generator.
+The file `GenMML.fs` contains a custom `tyexpr` generator.
 This generator generates _sound_ Micro-ML programs of a given [size](https://fscheck.github.io/FsCheck//TestData.html#The-size-of-test-data), meaning that all generated programs are able to be evaluated with no errors.
 The generator is also _complete_, meaning that all possible programs can be generated with non-zero probability, with some exceptions:
 - integer constants are chosen in a range of -100 to 100.
 Not only there is no need to generate programs with huge numbers (which can still be built from smaller ones), but we also don't want the integer constant generator to be affected by the program's size and therefore by the depth of the AST (Abstract Syntax Tree) node in which the constant will appear;
 - function and variable names are generated as "fx" and "vx" respectively, where x is a serial number, growing with each nested declaration.
 This is acceptable as different variable or function names do not affect the interpretation of the program and it improves readability and at the same time avoids ambiguous variable names (numbers or whitespaces);
 - recursive functions cannot be generated, as the function declaration environment doesn't contain the name of the function itself.
 This choice is due to the possibility of infinite recursion and has therefore been avoided.